GC

 Dynamic escalation

-Runtime-initiated tier bump when the current model cannot make progress (context too long, repeated tool failure).
+Automatic tier bump when the current model cannot make progress (context too long, repeated tool failure).
 Always upward, never silent — visible in Sessions.

 Memory and traces

-Memory record
+Memory note

 Trace